Vahagnid/Webcam-Task/README.md

 You may need to configure either `ansible_ssh_pass` for password-based authentication or `private_key_file` for SSH key-based authentication in the `ansible.cfg` and `inventory` files respectively.

 **PS**: If you only need to connect with SSH or password authentication, you should close some lines accordingly.
+If you encounter any issues or have questions, feel free to reach out to me via email at vahagn.musheghyan01@gmail.com.